rails/rails/guides/source/active_record_validations_callbacks.md

 Observers
 ---------

 Observers are similar to callbacks, but with important differences.
 Whereas callbacks can pollute a model with code that isn't directly related to its purpose, observers allow you to add the same functionality without changing the code of the model.
-For example, it could be argued that a +User+ model should not include code to send registration confirmation emails.
+For example, it could be argued that a `User` model should not include code to send registration confirmation emails.
 Whenever you use callbacks with code that isn't directly related to your model, you may want to consider creating an observer instead.

 ### Creating Observers

-For example, imagine a +User+ model where we want to send an email every time a new user is created.
+For example, imagine a `User` model where we want to send an email every time a new user is created.
 Because sending emails is not directly related to our model's purpose, we should create an observer to contain the code implementing this functionality.

 ```bash
 $ rails generate observer User
 ```

-generates +app/models/user_observer.rb+ containing the observer class +UserObserver+:
+generates `app/models/user_observer.rb` containing the observer class `UserObserver`:

 ```ruby
 class UserObserver < ActiveRecord::Observer